Skip to main content

 • Lost Expenses (no sneak peek).

-• Furnishings and Supplies (business-related expenses).
+• Furnishings and Supplies (business-related expenditure).

 We’ll skip real estate acquisition costs since we have an entire section dedicated to that but dive into the other three (especially rental property start-up costs).